MerosCrypto/Meros/docs/Protocol/Merit.md

 - Meros allows Transactions which compete with old Transactions.
 This behavior should be fixed on the Transactions DAG, not on the Blockchain.

-- Meros doesn't support Blocks with Elements (as it doesn't support any Elements which are placed in Blocks).
-- Meros doesn't check that Block's Elements are new and unique.
+- Meros doesn't check that a Block's Elements are new and unique.
-- Meros doesn't check that Block's Elements have proper nonces.
+- Meros doesn't check that a Block's Elements have proper nonces.
-- Meros doesn't check that Block's Elements don't cause a MeritRemoval.
+- Meros doesn't check that a Block's Elements don't cause a MeritRemoval.

 - Meros mints Merit before minting Meros.
 - Meros doesn't support dead Merit.